RDoctor786/kDTA/README.md

 ## Project Description
 Python code to analyze the heating rate of a single high temperature susceptibility bridge (HTSB) measurement as described in
-> Doctor, R. & Feinberg, J. M. (in review).
+> Doctor, R., & Feinberg, J. M. (2022).
 Differential thermal analysis using high temperature susceptibility instruments.
-JGR: Solid Earth
+Journal of Geophysical Research: Solid Earth, 127, e2021JB023789. https://doi.org/10.1029/2021JB023789

 This analysis uses the heating information from a blank sample and the sample of interest measured on an HTSB to calculate thermal fluctuations.